Member Contact Center – High Call Volume learn more

 How We Protect You

 You trust us with your money, and it’s a trust we take seriously.
-At Grow, we use the most advanced security systems to safeguard the privacy of your confidential information.
+At Grow, we use advanced security systems to safeguard the privacy of your confidential information.
 The measures we take to protect you against fraud include using Grow Card Alerts and Visa® Safeguard.
+We closely monitor Grow Visa® card accounts for any indication of fraudulent activity, and under the protection of Visa®’s Zero Fraud Liability policy, you won’t be held liable if any unauthorized charges are made with your card.

 How to Find Your Routing & Account Numbers